 will stay at this Hotel "The

-may request an other more romantic Country Inn during the reservation
+may request an other more romantic Country Inn during the

+based upon availability.
 It is possible that we may have

 Each inn has its unique ambienace and all are inviting,

 clean and friendly.

 + Tax ($249.50 per person) for two people for 2 nights

 Big Pocono State Game Lands 38 Biking Map